thiagomajesk/NgSchedulerSample/README.md

 ## Instructions

-#### Dependencies:
+#### Requirements:

 - dotnet core sdk 2.1.x (`choco install dotnetcore-sdk`)
-- SQL Server 2017 Express LocalDB 14.x (`choco install sqllocaldb`)
+- SQL Server 2017 Express LocalDB 14.x (`choco install sqllocaldb`) or Full SQL Server (you'll need to change the connection string)

-> Alternatively, you can just use the latest version of Visual Studio 2017.
+> If you are not sure, it may be easier to just use the latest version of Visual Studio 2017.

 **From the solution folder:**